adgalad/Epilog/README.md

 and [Erlang](http://www.erlang.org/).

 Epilog is imperative and strongly typed.
-It supports functions, procedures, logical (if) and value (switch) selectors, count- and condition-controlled loops, recursion, line and block comments, as well as arbitrarily nested structured (record) and union (either) type definition.
+It supports functions, procedures, logical (if) and value (case) selectors, count- (for) and condition-controlled (while) loops, recursion, line and block comments, as well as arbitrarily nested structured (record) and union (either) type definition.

 ## Lexical considerations